Last updated: June 2026

 The formula is straightforward: start with net income, then add back interest expense, income taxes, depreciation, and amortization.
 What you are left with is a proxy for the operating cash flow a business generates before financing and accounting decisions distort the picture.

 EBITDA is calculated as net income plus interest, taxes, depreciation, and amortization.
-As of Q1 2026, it is the primary metric SBA lenders and acquirers use to value businesses.
+As of Q1 2026, it is the primary metric for valuing larger, management-run businesses (typically above roughly $3M to $5M in revenue); on smaller owner-operated businesses, brokers usually quote SDE instead.
 According to Regalis Capital's deal team, most small business acquisitions trade between 3x and 5x EBITDA, with the SBA 7(a) loan program designed around this range.

 Here is why those add-backs matter.